Core Concepts

 // Multi-shot: submit once, receive many

-backend.receiveMultishot(buffer, token); // Submit once
+backend.receiveMultishot(buffer, token); // Queue once

 backend.submitBatch(); // One syscall